mathewgomas-alfred/mathewgomas.io/general_concepts/colors/color_managed_workflow.rst

 Blender
 ~~~~~~~

-If you wish to use krita's OCIO functionality, and in particular in combination with Blender's color management, you can try to have it use Blender's OCIO config.
+If you wish to use Krita's OCIO functionality, and in particular in combination with Blender's color management, you can try to have it use Blender's OCIO config.

 Blender's OCIO config is under ``<Blender-folder>/version number/datafiles/colormanagement``.
 Set the LUT docker to use the OCIO engine, and select the config from the above path.
-This will give you blender's input and screen spaces, but not the looks, as those aren't supported in Krita yet.
+This will give you Blender's input and screen spaces, but not the looks, as those aren't supported in Krita yet.

 Windows Photo Viewer
 ~~~~~~~~~~~~~~~~~~~~